Ross-Murphy/PowerShell-GPT/README.md

 # PowerShell-GPT - an OpenAI Chat for PowerShell. v0.4
-A simple GPT backed chat bot for PowerShell.
+A simple ChatGPT powered chat for PowerShell.

 https://github.com/Ross-Murphy/PowerShell-GPT